-Available Noise Action Plans should be taken into account also and reviewed as required, to reflect the Plan period and associated development proposals.
+Available Noise Action Plans should be considered and reviewed as required, to reflect the Plan period and associated development proposals.
 Consideration should be given to any relevant noise maps, and action plans.
 Strategic noise maps are designed to assess noise exposure resulting from major roads, railways and airports.
 Noise action plans are designed to act as a means of managing environmental noise through land use planning, traffic management and control of noise sources.
-The third round of noise mapping is currently underway in Ireland and will be completed in 2018. http://noise.eionet.europa.eu/help.html.
+The third round of noise mapping is currently underway in Ireland and will be completed in 2019. http://noise.eionet.europa.eu/help.html.